enamshah09/Rally-Plugin/README.md

 ## **Steps**

 Assuming you have [multi-node devstack install](https://docs.openstack.org/devstack/latest/guides/multinode-lab.html).
-After you clone the repo remember to change the IP of the controller in `credentials.json` and `vars.rc` file to chnage the source and destination host.
+After you clone the repo remember to change the IP of the controller in `adminCredentials.json`, `demoCredentials.json` and in `vars.rc` file to chnage the source and destination host.

 1. Clone the repo and change the directory to `cd /opt`
 ```